kevin-allen/autopipy/docs/main_classes.md

 ## List of classes

+* **project**: Representing a research project or experiment containing a list of sessions.
 * **session**: Representing a single session
 * **trial**: Representing a single trial
 * **dlc**: Class to run DeepLabCut inference